zammad/zammad-admin-documentation/manage/roles/index.rst

 (e.g. ``admin.text_module``).

 :doc:`🛡️ Admin <admin-permissions>`
-   For access to each page of the admin Panel
+   For access to each page of the admin panel

 :doc:`🕵️ Agent <agent-permissions>`
    For access to customer communications